All Types Of Cricket Shots Explained – The Essential Guide!

 • Reverse scoop

-Paddle scoop mainly was played by Jos Buttler.
+Paddle Scoop mainly was played by Jos Buttler.
 He moves off-side before the ball pitches and plays a shot on the back foot, aiming his bat face towards the sky.

-Dilscoop means sitting on the knee and hitting the ball over the wicket-keeper and the batsman’s head.
+Dilscoop means sitting on the knee and hitting the ball over the wicketkeeper and the batsman’s head.
 It was invented by Sri Lankan opener Tillakaratne Dilshan.

 20. Helicopter Shot